dart-lang/site-www/src/_guides/language/sound-dart.md

 strong mode, an error appears on `list` (shown in bold) in the call to `fn(list)`.
 The error states **Unsound implicit cast from List&lt;dynamic&gt;
 to List&lt;int&gt;**.
-The `var list = []` line creates a list of type `dynamic` becaues it doesn't have enough information to infer a type.
+The `var list = []` line creates a list of type `dynamic` because it doesn't have enough information to infer a type.
 The `fn` function expects a list of type `int`, causing a mismatch of types.
-You can fix this error by specifying a type annotation on creation of the list, as shown in bold:
+When specifying a type annotation on creation of the list, as shown in bold, the static analyzer points out that a string can't be assigned to the parameter type int. the list, as shown in bold:

 <div class="passes-sa" markdown="1">